Cleveland State Vikings: Men's lacrosse

 Cleveland State established its varsity men's lacrosse program on March 30, 2015.
 The Vikings' inaugural lacrosse match was a 13–8 home loss to Michigan on February 4, 2017.

 CSU competed as an independent for its first five men's lacrosse seasons.
-After the 2021 season, CSU joined the newly reinstated men's lacrosse league of the ASUN Conference.
+After the 2021 season, CSU joined the newly reinstated men's lacrosse league of the Atlantic Sun Conference (then officially the ASUN Conference).
+After the 2024 season, CSU left ASUN men's lacrosse for the Northeast Conference, which reinstated the sport after a two-season absence.